openstack/nova/doc/source/cli/nova-manage.rst

 .. option:: --dry-run

    Show what limits would be created without actually creating them.
+Flavors will still be scanned for resource classes missing limits.

+.. option:: --quiet

+   Do not output anything during execution.

+.. option:: --no-embedded-flavor-scan

+   Do not scan instances embedded flavors for resource classes missing limits.

 .. rubric:: Return codes